margaretmf/margaretmf.github.io/readinglist.md

 * The American Highway: The History and Culture of Roads in the United States
 * Highway 99: The History of California's Main Street (California's Historic Highways, 1)
 * The Beartooth Highway: A History of America S Most Beautiful Drive
-* U.S. 23 Country Music Highway: The History, The Towns, and The Artists
 * The Age of Wood
 * Remarkable Diaries
 * Hidden in the Mix: The African American Presence in Country Music